MahnazRabbani/HF-NLP-Notes/README.md

 HF-NLP-Notes is a comprehensive resource designed to support individuals interested in exploring Natural Language Processing (NLP) concepts, with a particular focus on leveraging the HuggingFace ecosystem and its associated libraries.

 In this repository, you will find detailed notes, explanations, and code snippets that serve as a companion to the NLP course provided by HuggingFace.
-These materials aim to facilitate a better understanding of NLP fundamentals and demonstrate practical implementation using the HuggingFace tools and resources.
+These materials aim to facilitate a better understanding of NLP fundamentals and demonstrate practical implementation using the HuggingFace (HF) tools and resources.

+- Chapters 1 to 4: introduction to the main concepts of the HF Transformers library.
+- Chapters 5 to 8: basics of HF Datasets and Tokenizers libaraies + diving into classic NLP tasks.
+- Chapters 9 to 12: more advanced NLP concepts.

 ## Course Link
 To access the NLP course, please visit the following link: [NLP Course](https://huggingface.co/learn/nlp-course/chapter1/1)